 Instruction-breakpoint and general-detect condition (see Section 18.3.1.3, "General-Detect Exception Condition") result in faults; other debug-exception conditions result in traps.
 The debug exception may report either or both at one time.
 The following sections describe each class of debug exception.
-See Chapter 5, "Interrupt 1-Debug Exception (#DB)", for additional information about this exception.
+See Chapter 5, "Interrupt 1-Debug Exception (#DB)," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A for additional information about this exception.